-LSO Systems manufactures very high quality components built to satisfy the design professional.
+LSO Design manufactures very high quality components built to satisfy the design professional.
 They are precisely crafted for a very clean attractive finished design detail.
 Our components are built to be easy to handle during installation and will withstand casual bumps and impacts, but are not to be dropped, stepped on, or impacted heavily during installation.
 Rough handling and poor installation will negatively effect the finished design.

 1) Thoroughly Inspect your product packaging at the time of delivery.
 Report any packaging damage to us immediately.
 If the packaging is not damaged, we need to assume that any damage visible on the product is due to improper handling on site.